 The WorkflowHistory list will be used to store all the logging information so we can debug the workflow.

 WorkflowTaskList is used to store all the tasks created.

-Once you click finish the ApprovalWorkflow will be created and along with that the "WorkflowHistory" List and WorkflowTasksLists.
+Once you click Finish, the ApprovalWorkflow will be created and along with that are the "WorkflowHistory" List and WorkflowTasksLists.

 You can drag and drop the activity to add to the workflow.
 Once that SingleTask activity is added to the workflow, you need to configure it.
 Click on Configure button on the SingleTask Activity.

 Below are the different properties of SingleTask activity, but the necessary ones are Assigned To and Task Title.
 I have added both of them.
-For the simplicity, I have taken the group Id of my site and added to a variable and assigned to the activity here.
-But in the actual implementation you might need to get the group Id based on the group name because these values will change depends on the environment you work with even the names of the groups are same.
+For the simplicity, I have taken the group ID of my site, added to a variable and assigned to the activity here.
+But in the actual implementation, you might need to get the group ID based on the group name because these values will change depends on the environment you work with even the names of the groups are same.

-Once you configure the required option, below image shows the completed workflow.
-This doesn't have too many actions so you can get started with simple approval workflow.
-Based on the requirements you can add the additional activities.
+Once you configured the required option, below image shows the completed workflow.
+It doesn't have too many actions so you can get started with simple approval workflow.
+Based on the requirements, you can add the additional activities.

 After deploying the workflow, you can add an item and test if the workflow is running as expected or not.
-In the below image you can see that the task is assigned to Approvers group where your managers will be available.
-Instead of the group, you might the have list which stores your manager Info, or you can get the details directly from user profile Manager field or another scenario where you belong to a department, and the manager details are stored in that list.
-Irrespective the location where your manager details are stored you need to get the user or group Id to work with SingleTask activity.
+In the below image, you can see that the task is assigned to Approvers group where your managers will be available.
+Instead of the group, you might have the list which stores your manager info.
+Or, you can get the details directly from user profile manager field or in another scenario, the department where you belong.
+The manager details are stored in that list.
+Irrespective of the location where your manager details are stored, you need to get the user or group ID to work with SingleTask activity.